alton-michaux/Event-Attendance/ERD_docs.md

 Setting up the database with fake data
 --------------------------------------

-Upon creating your new branch you may need to create a db/seeds.rb file, it should have these 2 lines of code:

-		require 'factory_bot_rails'

-		Seeds::SampleEvents.run

-This tells the program to run the code in the file located in lib/tasks/sample_event_data.rb:

-		require 'factory_bot'

-		module Seeds
-			class SampleEvents
-				def self.run
-					FactoryBot.create_list(:event, 5)
-				end
-			end
-		end

-Which creates 5 fake events via FactoryBot and Faker (see spec/factories for factory source code), the events are in turn automatically associated to 5 fake members which are all now in the database for use in development.

 If you want to keep your existing database records for any reason.
 You can run this command in your terminal:

 		bin/rails export:seeds_format > db/$yourfilename.rb